dfernandeza/danifdz/src/pages/posts/2020-08-23-function-composition/index.md

 - Both functions `add2` and `times2` return a value. ✅
 - `times2` returns a number and `add2` accepts a number as argument. ✅

-Something important to notice about the last point is that both functions accept a number as argument and both functions return a number, which allows to compose them in both directions.
+Something important to notice about the last point is that both functions accept a number as argument and both functions return a number, this allows to compose them in both directions.
 For example we could write an `add2times2` function.

 ```js
 /**